 - For tenders greater than $220,000, the Industry Participation weighting of tenders can be lifted so Aboriginal businesses, and businesses with high Aboriginal employment or subcontracting, are more likely to win tender contracts.

-- The base 2% employment target for Aboriginal people in the public sector has been exceeded by some agencies, and some agencies have committed to higher targets through the Reconciliation Action Plan program, including the Department of State Development which has committed to a 3% target.
+- The base 2% employment target for Aboriginal people in the public sector has been exceeded by some agencies, and some agencies have committed to higher targets through the Reconciliation Action Plan program.

 - The Work Health Safety Framework for Cultural Safety has been designed to support a vibrant and diverse workforce by becoming an employer of choice.